-The lost one that once existed on MySpace, is now available from the Internet Archive which hopefully reaches 1,3 Terabytes in size.
+The lost music that once existed on MySpace, is now available from the Internet Archive which hopefully reaches a size of 1,3 Terabytes.

 MySpace, once the largest and most popular social networking site on the Internet, was used by many users in the early days of the Internet to host music.

 MySpace users could upload music to the service.
-Things on the internet changed and MySpace was replaced by Facebook and others of social network.
+Things on the internet have changed and MySpace has been replaced by Facebook and other social networking services.

-Music that users had uploaded to MySpace was still available on the site until , but as the company recently changed servers, lost access to all the a, in the photos and videos that were uploaded to the site, before 2015.
+The music that users uploaded to MySpace was still available on the site until recently, but as the company recently changed servers, lost access to all songs, photos and videos that had been uploaded to the site before 2015.

 MySpace obviously had no backups, so the Internet Archive came into play.
 The Internet Archive took a portion of the MySpace music file and uploaded it to its servers.
 The file is about 1,3 Terabytes in size and is a huge collection of 490.000 mp3 songs, which MySpace users uploaded to the networking service between 2008 and 2010.